 After use gloves must be disposed of in line with local policies for waste management.
 Depending on the purpose for which the gloves have been used, a number of disposal methods may be used.
-The following table/diagram illustrates possible options for disposal based on The safe management of health care waste (DH, 2013).
+The following table/diagram illustrates possible options for disposal based on The safe management of health care waste (DH, 2013 (currently under review)).